Perhaps Contraption is a self-described “astonishing, twisted brass, avant pop marching band” from London.

 WEBBER: Well, we're not your traditional brass band, especially because we write a lot of our own music.
 We're very much originals project.
 We don't do many covers.
 So we're quite unusual.
 And we wear some quite stranger costumes.
 And we have some unusual instruments as well, like we have a French horn, which is not seen in marching bands.

 YOUNG: Let's listen to a little more of how it sounds.
 This is "Cousin / Grandma."

 PERHAPS CONTRAPTION: (Singing) Cousin, dad, cousin, cousin.
 Cousin, dad, cousin, grandma.
 Cousin, dad, cousin, cousin.
 Cousin, dad, cousin, grandma.
 Cousin, dad, cousin, cousin.
 Cousin, dad, cousin, grandma.
 Cousin, dad, cousin, cousin.
 I ain't got no cousin, no cousin, I ain't got no...

 YOUNG: It's fun and it's kind of goofy, and it's - but it's also a little surreal.

 YOUNG: What is that?

-SQUIER: That song was actually a - it began like as a poem by an ex-member of the troop.
+SQUIER: That song was actually a - it began life as a poem by an ex-member of the troupe.
 And she came up to me one day and said just that, cousin, dad, cousin, cousin, cousin, dad, cousin, grandma.
 And I said, could I possibly take that and construct a composition around it?